hpe-storage/scod/docs/csi_driver/using.md

 ## Enabling CSI Snapshots

 Support for `VolumeSnapshotClasses` and `VolumeSnapshots` is available from Kubernetes 1.17+.
-The snapshot beta CRDs and the common snapshot controller needs to be installed manually.
-As per Kubernetes SIG Storage, these should not be installed as part of a CSI driver and should be deployed by the Kubernetes cluster vendor or user.
+The snapshot CRDs and the common snapshot controller needs to be installed manually.
+As per Kubernetes TAG Storage, these should not be installed as part of a CSI driver and should be deployed by the Kubernetes cluster vendor or user.

 Ensure the snapshot CRDs and common snapshot controller hasn't been installed already.